 On unofficial holidays - especially on Boxing Day and Remembrance day - most businesses are closed with the exception of select retail stores.

 You can find more resources and information about statutory holidays on the resources page.

-Since we have plenty of snow in the winter most Canadians visit ski or snowboarding resorts on the Family Day long weekend.
-(Yup, the all-you-can-eat pancake breakfasts are hard to resist)
+Since we have plenty of snow in the winter many Canadians visit ski or snowboarding resorts on the Family Day long weekend — the all-you-can-eat pancake breakfasts are hard to resist;)

 Victoria Day marks the unofficial start of the summer and that's when people usually pull out the barbie from the garage and keep it on the deck until Labour Day, which is the unofficial end of the summer.
 Many travel agencies and parks have special family weekend getaway packages for the long weekends for those who prefer to spend the days hiking, camping, birdwatching, canoeing, etc. What do you do during the holidays?
 Share your story with others at the stat holiday forum.

 Thanksgiving, of course is turkey season, which we, the editors, don't like or understand.
 Why are millions of animals killed every year on the day we give thanks to what we have and bless the fall harvest?
 Please consider saving a turkey next year.
-You can buy a few beers from the price of a turkey.
+You can buy a few beers instead.

 The majority of people travel during their time off from work.
 Popular travel destinations for Canadians include Mexico, Cuba, Jamaica and select European countries like France and Italy - it all depends of the season.
 During the winter people fly south to spend some time in hotels and beaches in Florida, Hawaii or Costa Rica for example, indeed a great alternative to snow shoveling.

 In the summer there are countless travel deals to Italy, Spain, the UK, Japan and other not-so-warm countries and because of the relatively strong Canadian dollar it doesn't cost too much to rent a car and stay at nice hotels abroad.
 Well, except in the UK that is.